myarichuk/myarichuk.github.io/source/_posts/cpp-di-metaprogramming.md

 ---
-title: Adventures of a C# dev in C++ land: dependency injection
+title: Adventures of a C# dev in C++ land - dependency injection
 date: 2019-12-07 01:15:48
 tags:
   - C++